- Home

 Our Student Support Team is available to offer pastoral care for a range of issues.
 Some of the work that the team does helps students with the following:

-In addition to a pastoral team consisting of Heads of School, Heads of House and Mentors - the school offers joined up student services provision which includes:
+In addition to a pastoral team consisting of Raising Standards Leads (leaders for each year group) and Mentors - the school offers joined up student services provision which includes:

-- Lower and Upper School (Foundation Y7/Y8, Transition Y9 and Pathways Y10/11) Student Support Workers: a team of experts who support students across the curriculum to access and engage with their learning, support pastoral needs, identify and actively remove barriers to learning and meet the school’s behaviour expectations for increased curriculum access;
+• Foundation Y7, Transition Y8/9 and Pathways Y10/11 Student Support Workers: a team of experts who support students across the curriculum to access and engage with their learning, support pastoral needs, identify and actively remove barriers to learning and meet the school’s behaviour expectations for increased curriculum access;

 We also call on the expertise of outside agencies whenever we feel it would be beneficial for our young people and we have established and maintained positive links with many service providers including; Kernow Young Carers, Hayle Youth Project, Music Therapy, Wave Project, Trelya, School Nurse, Social Care, Children in Care Team and the Early Help Hub.